Sharankumar Limbale

 Sharankumar Limbale (born June 1, 1956) is a Marathi language author, poet and literary critic.
 He has penned more than 40 books.
 His best known work is his autobiography Akkarmashi published in 1984.
 Akkarmashi has been translated to several other Indian languages and English.
 The English translation has been published by the Oxford University Press with the title The Outcaste.

 His critical work Towards an Aesthetics of Dalit Literature (2004) is considered amongst the most important works on Dalit literature.
 It discusses how Dalit anubhava (experiences) should take precedence over anuman (speculation).

+Life

+Sharankumar Limbale was born on 1 June 1956 at Hennur village of Solapur district, in Maharashtra.
+He completed his MA in Marathi Language from Shivaji University, Kolhapur.
+After completing his MA, he did his Ph.D. on "Marathi Dalit Literature and American Black Literature – A Comparative Study".

+Limabale joined as an Assistant Editor in the Publications Department of Yashwantrao Chavan University of Maharashtra Open University, Nashik; later he retired as Professor and Director of this University.